postman-open-technologies/lifecycle/_elements/retire.md

   - title: Screenshot Description
     url: https://postman-open-technologies.github.io/lifecycle//images/postman-screenshot.png
 ...
 As an API, or a specific version of an API approaches its end of life it is common to retire the API, setting expectations with consumers about the eventual deprecation of an API within a specific time period.
 The retirement of an API can involve updating documentation to reflect the retirement state of an API, adding a potential header that goes out with each API response, as well as sending out notifications and other communications with consumers that an API has reached the retirement stage.
+Retirement is the stage that signals to consumers that an API is still available for use, but will not be evolving forward anymore, and at some date in the near future it will eventually be deprecated.